 Kingston Springs in Cheatham County, Tennessee — The American South (East South Central)

 Location.
-36° 5.974′ N, 87° 6.901′ W. Marker is in Kingston Springs, Tennessee, in Cheatham County.
-Marker is on North Main Street north of West Kingston Springs Road, on the right when traveling north.
+36° 7.405′ N, 87° 5.878′ W. Marker is in Kingston Springs, Tennessee, in Cheatham County.
+Marker is at the intersection of U.S. 70 and Cedar Hill Road, on the left when traveling east on U.S. 70.
 Touch for map.
-The marker is on the grounds of the Kingston Springs Library.
-Marker is at or near this postal address: 358 N Main Street, Kingston Springs TN 37082, United States of America.
+Marker is at or near this postal address: 1279 Highway 70, Kingston Springs TN 37082, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 839 times since then and 100 times this year.
-Last updated on October 15, 2013, by Richard E. Miller of Oxon Hill, Maryland.
-Photos: 1, 2. submitted on October 2, 2013, by Don Morfe of Baltimore, Maryland. • Al Wolf was the editor who published this page.
+This page was last revised on December 26, 2019.
+This page originally submitted on December 26, 2019, by Tisha E Coggin of Nashville, Tennessee.
+This page has been viewed 55 times since then and 8 times this year.
+Photo 1. submitted on December 26, 2019, by Tisha E Coggin of Nashville, Tennessee. • Devry Becker Jones was the editor who published this page.